uffe/awesome-react-components/readme.md

 # Date Time picker

-*Allow user to select a date and a time.
+<em>Allow user to select a date and a time.

 The user should be able to select an arbitrary date and an arbitrary time on that date.

-What is the list of high-quality libraries that cover that use case?*
+What is the list of high-quality libraries that cover that use case?</em>

  - [react-flatpickr](https://github.com/coderhaoxin/react-flatpickr) - Flatpickr for React.